luciangreen/Text-to-Breasonings/README.md

 # Installing and Running T2B with VPS Synchronisation

-* Use a Virtual Private Server (VPS) Sync to breason out new meditators' names on your machine, sync with the VPS, and run meditation and text to breasonings on the VPS.
+* Use a Virtual Private Server (VPS) Sync to breason out new meditators' names on your machine, sync with the VPS, and run meditation and text to breasonings on the VPS (by pasting <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/rcaw.paste">rcaw.paste</a> into the terminal).

 * Install this repository using the instructions above.